Email Marketing Pro: Email Marketing And Your Business

 - Attract—turn strangers into visitors using blogs, social media and optimizing your website

-- Convert—send these new visitors to your call to action (CTA), contact forms and landing pages, giving them the choice to opt-in for your valuable content
+- Convert—send these new visitors to your call to action (CTA), contact forms and landing pages, giving them a choice to opt-in for your valuable content

 - Close—build your CRM, engage them with emails and workflows, turning new leads into customers

-Again, give your visitors the choice to opt-in with their contact information in exchange for your content.
-Once they’ve become happy promoters of your product, service or brand, they’ll begin talking to others (strangers) about you, and the entire process starts over with new visitors sent by your happy customers.
+Again, give your visitors a choice to opt-in with their contact information in exchange for your content.
+Once they’ve become happy promoters of your product, service, or brand, they’ll begin talking to others (strangers) about you, and the entire process starts over with new visitors sent by your happy customers.
 Email is a large part of this process.